tichzvidzayi/OpenBarTab/README.md

 6. Open your web browser and visit http://localhost:xxxx

 # Technologies used :
-Nuxt.js

 Vue.js
-Tailwind CSS
+TailwindCSS

-# In Addition App
+# In Addition/ Improvements App
-- app can you TypeScript to avoid common errors
+- can you TypeScript to avoid common errors
+- use testing frameworks like Jest for testing
 - can export a receipt as a pdf or email receipts
 - can optionally, enter the number of people who will split the total bill